 For refugee and immigration lawyers

-The expedite certificate covers the preparation and filing of the Basis of Claim (BoC) and other documents (e.g., submissions) in accordance with the Immigration & Refugee Board’s (IRB) expedited process for Syrian refugee claimants.
+The expedite certificate covers the preparation and filing of the Basis of Claim (BoC) and other documents (e.g., submissions) in accordance with the Immigration & Refugee Boardís (IRB) expedited process for refugee claimants.

 Questions and answers

-Q. If my client’s Syrian claim is expedited, how many hours will I get?
+If my clientís claim is expedited, how many hours will I get?

-A. In October 2015, the IRB announced that it would begin to expedite Syrian refugee claims.
-In response to this announcement, and after consultation, LAO introduced a 10-hour expedite certificate for preparing the Basis of Claim and any submissions or evidence counsel may send to the RPD in support of the claim.
-As Syrian expedite processing will be paper based, there is no prepation for hearing or attendance at hearing tariff hours.
+LAO has introduced a 10-hour expedite certificate for preparing the Basis of Claim and any submissions or evidence counsel may send to the RPD in support of the claim.
+As expedite processing will be paper based, there is no preparation for hearing or attendance at hearing tariff hours.

-A. The same disbursements currently available to you with the BoC seven-hour certificate will continue to be available to you on expedite matters.
+The same disbursements currently available to you with the BOC seven-hour certificate will continue to be available to you on expedite matters.

-A. The client requests legal aid coverage for a Syrian claim by contacting the Client Lawyer Service Centre.
+The client requests legal aid coverage for an expedite claim by contacting the Client Lawyer Service Centre.
 LAO will issue a 10-hour expedite certificate for BoC preparation and preparation of supporting documents.
 Counsel will fax the BoC to LAO as per the usual process.

 Counsel can request that LAO add a six-hour authorization for hearing preparation if necessary to safeguard the best interest of the client by contacting his/her panel officer.

-Q. What will happen to the legacy Syrian claims where I already have a 16-hour certificate?
+What will happen to the legacy expedite claims where I already have a 16-hour certificate?